ArashPartow/exprtk/readme.txt

 muli-threading et al.

 The prescribed method for cloning an expression is to compile it  from its string  form.
-Doing so will allow the one to properly consider  the exact source of user defined variables and functions.
+Doing so will allow the 'user' to  properly consider the exact source of user defined variables and functions.

 Note:  The  exprtk::parser  is  a  non-copyable  and  non-thread  safe component, and should only be shared via either a reference, a  shared